How to Make Butter Toffee

 Surprise someone special today with this heart-warming crunchy delight.

 I have a policy with sweets and baked goods alike: they have to be worth it!
-I’m not going to waste my time with some store-bought cookie or pie.
+I won’t waste my time with some store-bought cookie or pie.

-I’m not usually a sweet eater, but when I do eat something sweet and decadent, I make sure that it is a worthwhile experience.
+I’m not usually a sweet eater, but when I eat something sweet and decadent, I ensure it is a worthwhile experience.
 It needs to be special.

 Recipe Notes

-Toffee only has a few ingredients, so quality really counts here – I always use the highest quality butter and chocolate that I can find.
+Toffee only has a few ingredients, so quality really counts here—always use the highest-quality butter and chocolate.

 Ingredients You’ll Need

-• Butter.
+- Butter.
 I usually use European butter because it has a higher butterfat content.
-Of course, it should be unsalted so that you can control any salt flavor.
+Of course, it should be unsalted to control any salt flavor.
 My favorite brands are Pulgra and Kerrygold.

-• Chocolate.
-My favorite brand of baking chocolate is Guittard (affiliate link), and for this recipe, I use 70% cocoa.
-I find that milk chocolate tends to be a little too sweet for this one.
+- Chocolate.
+My favorite brand of baking chocolate is Guittard (affiliate link), and I use 70% cocoa for this recipe.
+Milk chocolate tends to be a little too sweet for this one.

-• Sugar.
+- Sugar.
 Use granulated sugar.
-You can also use brown sugar, which gives this toffee even more of a caramelly flavor.
+You can also use brown sugar, which gives this toffee an even more caramel-ly flavor.

-• Keto Butter Toffee: You can use monk fruit sweetener if you are watching your carbs.
+- A Note on Keto Butter Toffee: If you are watching your carbs, you can use monk fruit sweetener.
 See the recipe notes.

 Butter Toffee with Fleur de Sel